 It’s the emotional neglect of children that occurs in families where at least one parent is emotionally unavailable due to their own unresolved childhood trauma and/or addiction issues.

-If this is the first page on my website that you’ve landed on – I’d really suggest that you do my Quiz and read the 1st and 2nd steps for healing Childhood Emotional Neglect first.
-The order of the steps mightn’t make sense to you but I’ve worked with heaps of people and this is how we see real change.
+I’m assuming you’ve done my QUIZ, but if this is the first page on my website that you’ve landed on – I’d really suggest reading the 1st and 2nd steps for healing Childhood Emotional Neglect first.
+The order of the steps mightn’t make sense to you, but I’ve worked with heaps of people, and this is how we see real change.

-As an emotionally neglected adult who didn’t have your preferences taken into consideration very often when you were young, you can find yourself having huge difficulty even knowing what you want to wear and eat.
+As an emotionally neglected adult who didn’t have your preferences taken into account often when you were young, you can find yourself having huge difficulty knowing what you want to wear and eat.
 Let alone knowing what makes you happy and content with life.

 It’s a curly one.

 When I first start working with someone, and I ask them to name one thing that comforts them – so we can find things they can do if they’re stressed – I get a blank look.